 Britten also stipulated that there should be children in the violin section.
 Our production will have at least 90 kids in the orchestra under the guidance of conductor and Music Director James Conlon.

-To learn more about Noah’s Flood, click here.LA Opera is a 501(c)3 non-profit organization dedicated to the greater good.
+To reserve tickets for Noah’s Flood, click here.LA Opera is a 501(c)3 non-profit organization dedicated to the greater good.